usingsky/korean_lunar_calendar_py/README.md

 # korean_lunar_calendar_py

 한국 양음력 변환

+#### 0.3.1

+changed start year to support conversion from 1391 to 1000

 #### Overview

 Here is a library to convert Korean lunar-calendar to Gregorian calendar.

 Korean calendar and Chinese calendar is same lunar calendar but have different date.